samloewen/p8105_hw1_scl2160/p8105_hw1_scl2160_markdown.md

 mean of ‘norm\_samp’ and ‘log\_vec’, as they are the only numeric variables.

-Next I will write a code chunk that applies the as.numeric function to the logical, character, and factor variables.

-My logic vector and factor vector were able to be converted to numeric, but my character variable was not.
+Above I applied the as.numeric function to the logical, character, and factor variables.My logic vector and factor vector were able to be converted to numeric, but my character variable was not.
+The as.numeric function converted both vectors into coded numbers.
+Because they were able to be converted, we were able to take the mean.
+The character variable was not able to be converted so we could not take the mean.

 I will now: